 On April 11, 2018, InterAction launched its fiscal year 2019 Choose to Invest, an annual publication that provides reasonable funding recommendations and justifications for key international affairs programs.
 The publication is a resource for congressional staff and external advocates to support the appropriations process for the U.S. foreign assistance budget.
 Building on the expertise of InterAction’s 190+ NGO members, Choose to Invest outlines the minimum funding requirements to build on America’s commitment to life-saving and life-changing programs and maintain the United States’ position as a global leader.

 To coincide with the publication’s launch, InterAction organized a reception on Capitol Hill where members of Congress and their staff learned how foreign assistance funding impacts people around the world.
-The reception, co-hosted by Senator Todd Young (R-FL) and Senator Jeanne Shaheen (D-NH), featured remarks from Senator Young, Nancy Wilson, CEO of Relief International, Tom Staal, USAID counselor, Sam Worthington, CEO of Interaction, and Lindsay Coates, resident of InterAction.
+The reception, co-hosted by Senator Todd Young (R-IN) and Senator Jeanne Shaheen (D-NH), featured remarks from Senator Young, Nancy Wilson, CEO of Relief International, Tom Staal, USAID counselor, Sam Worthington, CEO of Interaction, and Lindsay Coates, President of InterAction.

 Worthington gave opening remarks, thanking congressional advocates and the broader NGO community for supporting foreign assistance while highlighting the need to ensure funding for poverty-focused accounts don’t come at the expense of other global development and humanitarian assistance programs.